-The solution: Mount neodymium (rare earth) magnets on a Corian mounting strip with Super Glue.
+Mount neodymium (“rare earth”) magnets on a Corian mounting strip with Super Glue.
 Glue the strip to the wall with Super Glue or clear silicone caulk.

-Tools and materials: To make the mounting strip, cut a Corian threshold (available at tile stores and home centers) with a miter saw or jigsaw.
-Neodymium magnets are available from internet suppliers (search neodymium magnets).
+To make the mounting strip, cut a Corian threshold (available at tile stores and home centers) with a miter saw or jigsaw.
+Neodymium magnets are available from internet suppliers (search “neodymium magnets”).
 We used 1/2-in. x 2-in. x 1/8-in. magnets, grade N42 (the higher the grade, the stronger the magnet).
 You can double them up if you need more holding power.

-Note: Neodymium magnets are incredibly strong but break if handled roughly.
-Order several more than you needshipping is expensive.
+Neodymium magnets are incredibly strong but break if handled roughly.
+Order several more than you need—shipping is expensive.
 Also, don’t handle neodymium magnets if you wear a pacemaker, and never leave them next to your computer or credit card.
-For more safety information, search neodymium magnet safety on the internet.
+For more safety information, search “neodymium magnet safety” on the internet.

 Make Any Toothbrush Stick

 Battery-powered toothbrushes have hidden steel parts that stick to magnets.
 Mount standard toothbrushes by adding a tiny screw or metal washer to the back.